marioburatto/class-schedule/README.md

 to the Persistence layer.

 The _**Persistence**_ layer was represented by the *Repository classes.
-They are basically a JPA Crud Repository persisting each one of the 4 domain entities:
-Department, Professor, Course and Schedule.
-It's important to notice that due to a search report requirement a dedicated database projection was added to reduce the amount of data loaded from the database.
+They are basically a Spring Data (Jpa and R2dbc) Crud Repository persisting each one of the 4 domain entities:Department, Professor, Course and Schedule.
+It's important to notice that due toa search report requirement a dedicated database projection was added to reduce the amount of data loaded from the database.

 In order to load all the example data into the application it was created a script called ClientIntegrationTest.
 It can be executed with the following